 (2) Financial, statistical and health records, including mathematical computations and special studies conducted supporting the medicare cost report (Form 2552-96), submitted to the department for the purpose of establishing program rates for payment to hospital providers.

 means a hospital located outside Washington state and located in one of the bordering cities listed in WAC 388-501-0175

 "BR" - See "by report."
-"Budget neutrality"

 "Capital-related costs" or "capital costs" means the component of operating costs related to capital assets, including, but not limited to:

 (1) Net adjusted depreciation expenses;